expo/expo/docs/versions/v25.0.0/guides/glossary-of-terms.md

 ### Over the Air updates

 Traditionally, apps for iOS and Android are updated by submitting an updated binary to the App and Play stores.
-Over the Air (OTA) updates allow you to push an update to your app without the overhead of submitting a new release to the stores.
+Over-the-Air (OTA) updates allow you to push an update to your app without the overhead of submitting a new release to the stores.
 [Read more in "Publishing"](publishing.html).

 ### Package Manager